Pattern designed by VioletAndOberon

 Warning: this crochet object, no matter how cute it is, is not a toy.
 It has not been tested for safety.
 Do not give it to children or pets.

 If you don’t know Joseph Bologne, you may wish to start with watching this amazing presentation of his life in English, with animations and epic music.
-If you are in the US and love Chevalier de Saint-Georges, you might be interested in our T-shirts and hoodies available on Amazon Merch, such as his classical portrait, and the stylized one.

 Copyright information